furudean/website/src/routes/blog/svelte-kit-mdsvex.svelte.md

 ---
-title: So I tried out MDSveX on Svelte Kit
+title: MDSveX and Svelte Kit
-date: 2021-05-19T00:00:00 # todo adjust this date
+date: 2021-05-29T00:00:00 # todo adjust this date
-summary: And not too surprisingly I really like it
+summary: Is it love?
 relatedProjectSlugs: [portfolio-site]
 ---